About Us

 Stephanie DimmittVice President

-Stephanie Dimmitt has over 23 years of experience in education, serving as a classroom teacher, reading specialist, and instructional coach in the Kansas City, Missouri area.
-She is passionate about structured literacy and dedicated to advancing evidence-aligned reading instruction to improve literacy outcomes for all students.
+Stephanie Dimmitt has more than 24 years of experience in education, serving as a classroom teacher, reading specialist, instructional coach, reading interventionist, and literacy leader in the Kansas City, Missouri area.
+She currently serves as the Secondary MTSS Literacy Specialist, where she supports literacy screening, intervention, and instructional decision-making for students in grades 6–12.

 Victoria Washam